shashankmvmdy/websiteapp/README.md

 ﻿# websiteapp
- to develop a wwebsite app
+ to develop a website app